Domestic politics in Ukraine with a focus on oligarchy and civil society

 English, German, Russian, Ukrainian

-Iryna Solonenko has been an associate fellow at DGAP’s Robert Bosch Center for Central and Eastern Europe, Russia, and Central Asia since May 2015.
+Dr. Iryna Solonenko was an associate fellow at DGAP from May 2015 to February 2021.
 Since 2012, she has been working on a research project at the European University Viadrina, Frankfurt (Oder), addressing state-business relations in hybrid regimes with a focus on the political role of Ukrainian oligarchs.
 Between 2000 and 2012, she worked with the Open Society Foundations in Ukraine as the director of the European Program and as a project manager for the EastWest Institute in Kyiv.

 Solonenko holds degrees in international relations, European studies, public administration, and history from the Central European University, Budapest; National Academy of Public Administration, Kiev; and National University Kyiv-Mohyla Academy in Kiev.
 In 2006–07, she was a visiting research associate at the University of Birmingham, and, in 2009, she was a fellow in the Study Program on European Security (SPES) at the Institute for European Policy in Berlin.